critterandguitari/Organelle_Manual/manual.md

 -   The *Selector* encoder accompanies Organelle's display because they are dependent upon one another.
 While a patch is loaded, turning the Selector causes the display to show the menu screen.
 By leaving the Selector alone for a few seconds, the display will revert to the patch information screen.

 > **NOTE:** In some of the factory patches, the Selector encoder is used to advance through additional pages of parameter assignments.
 This allows you to shift the the four knobs' mappings to additional (read: more than four) parameters.
 Patches with this behavior are often indicated by a message like *&lt;-- HOME* in the bottom line of Organelle's on-board display.
 This functionality can also be built into your own patches.

+> **NOTE:**  Pressing the Seletor encoder down for four (4) seconds is a shortcut to shutting down the Organelle.

 -   The `Vol`(ume) knob governs the potential audio output level of Organelle.
 The knob ranges from silence (in audio terms, -∞) at the far left to no attenuation (unity gain) at the far right.
 Any adjustments to the Volume knob take effect immediately.